comharris/readme/docs/README.md

 ## Strategy

 - **Strategy is Destiny** - One phrase I'll often repeat is "find the path to victory before the battle begins".
 A correct strategy once formulated should seem obvious, like the "difference between a pound weight measured against a feather."
 I tend to think short term and long term at the same time.
-I am more comfortable with ambiguity and uncertainty in areas than with having a strategy that is incorrect.
+I am comfortable with ambiguity and uncertainty, but I am not comfortable with a strategy that is incorrect.

 ## Setting Values